CesarPazzi/blog/content/posts/How-To-Schedule-Posts-In-Hugo-(With-Screenshots!)/index.md

 First, is the name of the Action and how will trigger the Action, in this case is triggered on `schedule`.

 The `cron` command is defined by *crontab* and each number represents an interval of time and if you don't want to get more confused you can go to [Crontab.guru](https://crontab.guru/) to make your own schedule.
+And timezone on GitHub servers is UTC.

 ```yaml
 jobs: